ktown5422/MeMusic/README.md

-MeMusic will consist of music from artist all over the world.
-Users will have access to Search Artist, Users will be able Comment, Like and create a playlist for their favorite music.
+* MeMusic - A Music Platform for Listeners around the world MeMusic will consist of music from artist all over the world.
+Users will have access to Search Artist, Users will be able to select diffrent genres of music, like and Access playlist of their favorite music.